 - What singular gifts can sailors offer to the world?

 Sailing is also great fun.
 At its best, it encompasses not only focused social intimacy, but an experience of the natural world at a level of immediacy rarely encountered under other circumstances.
-A sailing voyage can and should include shared home-cooked meals, music, conversation, swimming, stargazing, silence, sunrises, sunsets, creatures wild and free; an experience of bountiful essentials and scant cruft.
+A sailing voyage can and should be an experience of bountiful essentials: shared home-cooked meals, music, conversation, swimming, stargazing, silence, sunrises, sunsets, creatures wild and free.
 A happy ship is the happiest of all possible places.